alxga/Insight-2020A/README.md

 * Create and configure an Airflow server and 2 workers, see examples [here](https://corecompete.com/scaling-out-airflow-with-celery-and-rabbitmq-to-orchestrate-etl-jobs-on-the-cloud)
   * Install Google Protocol Buffer libraries on each of the machines `sudo apt install protobuf-compiler`
-  * Install dependencies from the requirements.txt file in this repository
+  * Install dependencies from the requirements.txt file in this repository in a virtual environment (see the Spark configuration instructions for examples)
   * Create an additional queue named _sparks_ for Spark tasks
   * The second worker needs to be additionally configured by editing the file $AIRFLOW_HOME/airflow.cfg and setting the value `default_queue = sparks`
   * Place the file _air_dagbag.py_ in the directory $AIRFLOW_HOME/dags on all the Airflow machines
   * Run `airflow list_dags` and check that the three DAGs for the project are discovered by Airflow on each of the Airflow machines
   * Make sure that the following environment variables are set on each Airflow machine: MYSQL_HOST, MYSQL_USER, MYSQL_PWD, MYSQL_DBNAME, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_DEFAULT_REGION
-  * Start the Airflow server and workers as described at the link above
+  * Start the Airflow server and workers, e.g., `nohup airflow scheduler > ~/airflow/scheduler.out` for the scheduler or `nohup airflow webserver > ~/airflow/webserver.out` for the web server (see the link above)

-* Configure a Flask webserver on an additional Amazon Web Services EC2 instance
+* Configure a Flask web server on an additional Amazon Web Services EC2 instance
   * Install Google Protocol Buffer libraries on each of the machines `sudo apt install protobuf-compiler`
-  * Install dependencies from the requirements.txt file in this repository
+  * Install dependencies from the requirements.txt file in this repository in a virtual environment (see the Spark configuration instructions for examples)
   * Make sure that the following environment variables are set on the webserver machine: MYSQL_HOST, MYSQL_USER, MYSQL_PWD, MYSQL_DBNAME, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_DEFAULT_REGION
   * Configure and start **nginx**
   * Configure **supervisor** to run Flask and start the web server